Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Conclusions and perspectives

 Motivated by experimental applications we then demonstrated by three explicit, practical examples the potential and the modelling power offered by our novel theory.
-We showed that EPK processes can capture senescing phenomena, where the mechanism for velocity changes depends explicitly on time.
-From EPK theory we also obtained a microscopic interpretation of the intriguing and very actively explored dynamical \cite{Wang:2012aa,Chechkin:2017aa}.
-Finally, we demonstrated that LWs may not only be superdiffusive but also subdiffusive, depending on more subtle microscopic details of the LW dynamic as captured by EPK theory.
+We showed that EPK processes can capture senescing phenomena, where the mechanism for velocity changes depends explicitly on on the number of transitions occurred.
+From EPK theory we also obtained a microscopic interpretation of the intriguing and very actively explored {transport phenomenon associated with Brownian yet non-Gaussian diffusion \cite{Wang:2012aa,Chechkin:2017aa}.} Finally, we demonstrated that LWs may not only be superdiffusive but also subdiffusive, depending on more subtle microscopic details of the LW dynamic as captured by EPK theory.
+These novel diffusional features (anomalies) are ultimately obtained by exploiting the internal coupling between state variables and transitional parameters characteristic of EPK processes.